- What degree will I graduate with?

 What are the admission requirements?

-Successful applicants will have completed a bachelor’s degree or its equivalent from a recognized university (check the School of Graduate Studies admissions site for information on equivalent international qualifications) with an average of at least a mid-B in both of their final two years of study (University of Toronto 72.5–76.4%).
-A B+ average is required for the Environmental Studies Collaborative Program.
+Successful applicants will have completed a bachelor’s degree from a recognized university (check the School of Graduate Studies admissions site for information on equivalent international qualifications) with an average of at least a mid-B in each of their final two years of study (University of Toronto 72.5–76.4%).

 Master of Forest Conservation Program Coordinator